yandex/yandex-tank/README.md

 Time duration could be defined in seconds, minutes (m) and hours (h).
 For example: ```27h103m645```

-For a test with constant load at 10rps for 10 minutes, load.conf should have next lines:
+For a test with constant load at 10rps for 10 minutes, load.ini should have next lines:
 ```
 [phantom]
 address=203.0.113.1:80 #Target's address and port .